Romanian leu: Fourth leu (RON): 2005–present

+Same design, different sizes.
+The images are to scale.

 On 1 July 2005, the leu was revalued at the rate of 10,000 "old" lei (ROL) for one "new" leu (RON), thus psychologically bringing the purchasing power of the leu back in line with those of other major Western currencies.
 The term chosen for the action was "denominare", similar to the English term "redenomination".
 The adjustment was a difficult one for shoppers and many ATMs were inoperable and in need of reprogramming.
 The old ROL currency banknotes remained in circulation until 31 December 2006 (coins remained in circulation only until 31 December 2005), but all accounts were converted starting 1 July 2005.
 There is no conversion time limit between the currencies.
 Retailers had to display prices in both old and new currency from 1 March 2005 until 30 June 2006.
 The appreciation of the leu during 2005 was about 20% against a basket of major currencies.

 As of 2006, the revaluation was a potential source of confusion, especially to visitors, since both old and new currency values were commonly quoted.
 When written, the very large amounts in old currency are usually obvious, but in speaking inhabitants might refer to an amount of 5 new lei as simply "fifty" in reference to its value of 50,000 old lei.
 As of 2020, it is still common to call 100 lei "un milion" or one million and 500 lei "cinci milioane" or five million.

 Speculation about joining the Eurozone

 In 2014, Romania's Convergence Report set a target date of 1 January 2019 for euro adoption.
 In April 2014, Romania had met four out of the seven criteria for accession to the Eurozone.
-In recent years, however, Romania had made step backs regarding the adopting of the euro; the 2020 Convergence Report concluded that Romania does not meet any of the four economic criteria necessary for this process.
+In recent years, however, Romania had backslided regarding the adopting of the euro; the 2020 Convergence Report concluded that Romania does not meet any of the four economic criteria necessary for this process.
 In February 2021, then-Prime Minister Florin Cîțu stated that Romania could join the Eurozone in 2027 or 2028, although Romanian economist Florin Georgescu announced in December 2021 that this date had been delayed to 2029.
+In August 2026, the Minister of Investments and European Projects Dragoș Pîslaru stated that 2032 as a possible key target for Romania's entry into the eurozone.